 As said, if you visit the city in summer you can get to see the world famous Verdi's "Aida" at Arena di Verona (booking is strongly recommended).
 That's a very exciting experience: a masterpiece of classical music hosted in a stunning venue. almost 12 years ago

 I am sure it's worth it..
 Verona is the fourth historical italian city with a lot of art, culture and typical foods (great wines too)..
 Just have a look at this new blog called Holiday Verona with many pictures, information and recommendations to tourists and you'll get an idea of how beautiful the city is:

-http://visitverona.blogspot.com/ almost 8 years agoAnswered by marco via Travellr.com
+http://visitverona.blogspot.com/ about 10 years agoAnswered by marco via Travellr.com